 Members of the Boise bicycling community create a human-protected bike lane along 8th Street between Main and Bannock streets.
 One goal: Keep cars from parking in the bike lane and forcing bicyclists into oncoming traffic.

 The cyberbullying started with little rumors.
 By the time she was a freshman, Rylee Driscoll started believing the rumors, feeling helpless and worthless.
 The way out, she says now, is to believe in yourself.

-It's Dave Ioset's job to get the engines running — or find out why they won't — as Dealers Auto Auction of Idaho gets ready to auction 59 classic cars from the collection of Cal Phillips.
-The cars range from a 1919 Model T to a 1976 Porsche as well as the decades in between.
+It was Dave Ioset's job to get the engines running — or find out why they won't — as Dealers Auto Auction of Idaho prepared for the Aug.
+26 auction of 59 classic cars from the collection of Cal Phillips.
+The cars ranged from a 1919 Model T to a 1976 Porsche.

 Jimmy Hallyburton, founder of the Boise Bicycle Project, and Wyatt Schroeder, who helps find housing for homeless families at CATCH, wanted to tell the real stories behind running non-profit organizations and help other leaders in the process.